Other Jobs You Might Like

 - Starting Out

 Six applicants from underrepresented backgrounds will take part in the Guardian Foundation’s Scott Trust Bursary Scheme and receive funding for a journalism MA, a subsistence allowance of at least £7,415, and work experience at the Guardian.
-This role pays the London Living Wage.
+Applications are now open for September 2026.

 What We Offer